Mental Health Resources for Parents and Young People

 Information for Young People

 If you are experiencing low mood it is important to speak with somebody that you can trust.
+That can be somebody you know personally or there are a range of services that you can reach out to:

 - With Me in Mind has a number of tips on finding the right person to talk to as well as resources on how to self-care for low mood.
 You can also speak with your local With Me in Mind team if you are experiencing low mood.